 - Deed of

-sale of slave-woman and child, Edgecombe County, NC,
+sale of enslaved woman and child, Edgecombe County, NC,

 A document stating ownership of Lettice and her daughter, Whinny, by planter Theophilus Parker.

-- Advertisement for sale of sugar plantation and slaves, Bellechasse, LA, 1852: Attorney Judah P Benjamin sold Bellechasse Plantation in Louisiana and became a Senator.
+- Advertisement for sale of sugar plantation, Bellechasse, LA, 1852: Attorney Judah P Benjamin sold Bellechasse Plantation in Louisiana and became a Senator.
 Plantation ownership played a key role in the state's politics and economy.
 An illustration of the St Louis Hotel Rotunda shows a slave auction in progress.